 Do you have a strategy covering the next few years?
 Does it involve changes to the way your firm operates now?

-A professional running a dynamic and growing firm normally has ideas to grow the firm, that means things change.
-But have you planned what that might mean to cash?
-One business owner I know had growth ambitions and was planning on doing a lot of seminars as a way to grow his business (excellent idea linked to the trusted expert sales strategy) – except he failed to put the cash implications into his plan!
+As an ambitious professional running a growing firm normally I’m sure you have ideas to grow your firm (click here if you need more ideas), that means things change.
+Have you planned what those changes might mean to cash?
+One business owner was planning on doing a lot of seminars as a way to grow his business (excellent idea linked to the trusted expert sales strategy) – except he failed to put the cash implications into his plan!
 Did you read Cash Flow Planning – What might keep your business alive?

 What have you seen firms do to manage their cash position?